Leica M Typ 240 vs M10

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More modern: Reflects 4 years and 4 months of technical progress since the M Typ 240 launch.

 Care should be taken when interpreting the review scores above, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.